Meats and Sausages

 Injection methods flow chart.

 The majority of today’s hams are made by one of the above methods, most often by stitch pumping followed by cover pickle.
 A commercial producer may pump the meat and proceed directly to tumbling.
 There is not one universal brine nor the time of curing that can be applied to a product.
-As a rule, the more salt added to pickle, the stronger brine will be made and the longer the shelf life of a product will be obtained.
-Different amounts of brine can be injected and products of different quality will be produced.
-The more water added, a more diluted flavor is obtained and a cheaper product is produced which results in a higher profit for the manufacturer.
+As a rule, the more salt added to the pickle, the stronger brine will be made and the longer the shelf life of a product will be obtained.
+Different amounts of brine can be injected, and products of different quality will be produced.
+The more water added, the more diluted flavor is obtained, and a cheaper product is produced.
 Products of this nature are used for making sandwiches and their weak flavor is masked by extra toppings such as lettuce, tomato, or mayonnaise.

 Making Brine (Cover Pickle)

-There are thousands of recipes and they all call for different amounts of brine: gallons, liters, cups, ounces etc. To compound the matter further they ask for salt to be measured in pounds, cups, grams, spoons and teaspoons.
-To make the matter even worse they ask for table salt, Diamond Kosher Salt, Morton Kosher Salt, canning salt etc. This creates uncertainty and the poor hobbyist blindly follows an unknown recipe not having the slightest idea what he is doing.
+There are thousands of recipes, and they all call for different amounts of brine: gallons, liters, cups, ounces, etc. To compound the matter further, they ask for salt to be measured in pounds, cups, grams, spoons, and teaspoons.
+To make matters even worse, they ask for table salt, Diamond Kosher Salt, Morton Kosher Salt, canning salt, etc. This creates uncertainty and the poor hobbyist blindly follows an unknown recipe not having the slightest idea what he is doing.

-Then if someone brings him 10 pounds of pork loins and asks him to prepare a brine, he will be lost because he has no recipe for a such an amount of meat.
-To avoid such a pitfall we cover the subject in such detail so that you will fully understand meat curing and you will be able to compose your own brine solutions.
+Then, if someone brings him 10 pounds of pork loins and asks him to prepare a brine, he will be lost because he has no recipe for such an amount of meat.
+To avoid such a pitfall, we cover the subject in more detail, so that you will fully understand meat curing and you will be able to compose your own brine solutions.

 Other ingredients.
-Cover pickle is not a marinade and it needs only water, salt, nitrite and occasionally sugar.
-You can add other ingredients such as garlic, pepper, bay leaf, although many experts frown at such procedures saying that it only distorts the ham’s natural flavor.
+Cover pickle is not a marinade, and it needs only water, salt, nitrite, and occasionally sugar.
+You can add other ingredients such as garlic, pepper, and bay leaf, although many experts frown at such procedures, saying that it only distorts the ham’s natural flavor.

 How Much Brine

-You have to cover the meats and a lot of brine will be wasted if you cure only 1 chicken in a 55 gallon drum.
+You have to cover the meats, and a lot of brine will be wasted if you cure 1 chicken in a 55-gallon drum.
 A basic rule of thumb dictates that the amount of brine should come to about 40-50% in relation to the weight of the meat.
 For 1.0 lb of meat use 0.4-0.5 lb of brine.
 Try to use a container whose size and shape will accommodate the meat piece snugly in order to use as little brine as possible.

 Example: